VorpalBlade/paketkoll/crates/konfigkoll/README.md

 Please see [the documentation](https://vorpalblade.github.io/paketkoll/book#konfigkoll) for more information.

+## Installed binaries

+This crate consists of two binaries:

+### konfigkoll

+This is the main binary you will be interacting with

+### konfigkoll-rune

+This is a helper binary for [konfigkoll] that provides Rune support (the embedded scripting language used by konfigkoll) functions such as:

+* Documentation generation
+* LSP language server
+* Formatting of rune files
+* Syntax checking
+* etc

 ## MSRV (Minimum Supported Rust Version) policy

 The MSRV may be bumped as needed.
 It is guaranteed that this program will at